KilledByAPixel/OS13k/README.md

 - Dweets and Shadertoys are automatically paused when not focused (unless sleep:0 is set)
 - Prefix all local storage keys with OS13kYourProgramName to prevent collisions during JS13k
 - OS13k works well on mobile devices, so we could have a separate entry for the JS13k mobile category
+- We recommend [Brackets](http://brackets.io/) for development, but you can use whatever you want

 ### Minification Tips
 - The goal is to fit as much as possible into 13 kilobytes so everything must be small and clean